-\begin{remark} For a general surface $F$, the recipe to find the lift of a set of co-oriented curves $c=\{\gamma_{1}, \ldots, \gamma_k\} \sse F$, and obtain a Weinstein handlebody diagram of $\mathcal{W}_{F,c}$, simply skips steps (\ref{step:inwards})-(\ref{step:co-normals}), starting instead with a polygonal representation for the surface $F$ instead of the square $\mathcal{S}$ together with the curves $\gamma_i$ and their co-normal vectors replacing the lines of slopes $s_i$ and their normal vectors $n_i$ respectively.
-The polygonal representation will similarly decompose into an annulus $A$ surrounding a central disk $E$, together with $2g$ regions $B_1,C_1,\dots, B_g,C_g$ for the $2g$ handles of an orientable genus $g$ surface (or $g$ corresponding regions for $g$ $1$-handles if $F=\#_g \rptwo$) and a single region $D$ which is a neighborhood of the vertex of the polygonal representation.
-In step (\ref{step:satellite}), the satellite operation is onto the Legendrian $\Lambda_0^{F}$ in the Gompf diagram for $T^*F$.
+\begin{remark} For a general surface $F$, the recipe to find the lift of a set of co-oriented curves $c=\{\gamma_{1}, \ldots, \gamma_k\} \sse F$, and obtain a Weinstein handlebody diagram of $\mathcal{W}_{F,c}$, start instead with a polygonal representation for the surface $F$ instead of the square $\mathcal{S}$ together with the curves $\gamma_i$ and their co-normal vectors replacing the lines of slopes $s_i$ and their normal vectors $n_i$ respectively.
+The polygonal representation similarly decomposes into an annulus $A$ surrounding a central disk $E$, together with $2g$ regions $B_1,C_1,\dots, B_g,C_g$ for the $2g$ handles of an orientable genus $g$ surface (or $g$ corresponding regions for $g$ $1$-handles if $F=\#_g \rptwo$) and a single region $D$ which is a neighborhood of the vertex of the polygonal representation.
+In step (\ref{step:satellite}), the satellite operation is onto the Legendrian $\Lambda_0^{F}$ in the Gompf diagram for $D^*F$.
 Otherwise, the conventions and proof are the same. \end{remark}

 Our convention is to draw $T^2$ via its polygonal identification as the square with opposite sides identified.
 A curve $\gamma$ of slope $(a,b)$ is drawn in the standard way, where a horizontal curve oriented left to right is a $(1,0)$ curve, and a vertical curve oriented upward is a $(0,1)$ curve, see Figure \ref{vhcurves}.
 We assume the integers $(a,b)$ are relatively prime, but we allow any combination of signs.
-The signs determine an orientation on the curve $\gamma_{(a,b)}$, which in turn determines a co-orientation.
+The signs determine an orientation on the curve $\gamma_{(a,b)}$, which in turn determines a co-orientation as follows.

 We use the standard convention that the normal vector followed by the positive tangent vector should give the positive orientation on $T^2$ (we orient $T^2$, viewed as the square or equivalently $\R^2/\Z^2$ using the standard orientation on $\R^2$).
 Let $\Lambda_{(a,b)}$ be the corresponding Legendrian co-oriented co-normal lift of $\gamma_{(a,b)}$.
 For an orientable surface $F$ distinct from the torus we also assume that the normal vector followed by the positive tangent vector gives the positive orientation on $F$ inherited from the standard orientation on $\R^2$.
 For a non-orientable surface $F$, we restrict to co-oriented closed curves in $F$.